dansholds/grapple-comps-min/content/posts/15565-pgf-season-6-qualifier-las-vegas.md

 Open Rank.
 All styles, belt levels and experiences may register.

-- The weight classes for this PGF Season 6 are:
+- The weight classes for this PGF Season 6 are-

 - Men's Middleweight (175 pounds or less)